jettyu/gorc/README.md

-# gorc
+# gosr

-a simple frame of rpc client for golang
+a simple frame of send and receive on conn for golang